 - Aftercare: $110/week, $30/day

-Campers will learn about and explore through art, games, drama what makes America a special place to live.
-Campers will explore monuments and special places, the people who have made America great, and use games and storytelling to learn about good citizenship.Social Learning Focus: Plan A and Plan B- how to design and carry out an alternative plan when our best, preferred, and favorite plan is not available.
+Through art, games, drama, our campers will explore what makes America a special place to live.
+Campers will explore monuments, special places, and the people who have made America great, and use games and storytelling to learn about good citizenship.Social Learning Focus: Plan A and Plan B- how to design and carry out an alternative plan when our best, preferred, and favorite plan is not available.

 Campers will create lego builds and machines to help solve both common and uncommon problems they may encounter in the world.
 Campers will practice following and giving directions to peers and will use building toys in nontraditional ways to create board games, mazes, and functioning machines.Social Learning Focus: Social behavior maps- learn how your behavior impacts other people, and behavior's effect on the positive and negative consequences experienced as a result.
 Practice strategies to make more prosocial choices.